RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 Some specifities have to be considered when the targeted OTOBO installation runs under Docker,

 The most relevant effect is that processes running in a Docker container generally cannot access directories outside the container.
 There is an exception though: directories mounted as volumes into the container can be accessed.

 The other effect is that the MariaDB database running in `otobo_db_1` is not accessible outside the container network.

-Docker: copy */opt/otrs* into the volume *otobo_opt_otobo*
+Copy */opt/otrs* into the volume *otobo_opt_otobo*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this section, we assume that the OTRS home directory */opt/otrs* is available